Exceptional Hardship Fund (EHF)

 This fund has been set up to support our most vulnerable customers who have seen a reduction in the Government support which helped to pay their Council Tax Liability or for those who are suffering financial hardship due to unforeseen circumstances.

 Applicants will need to ensure they have taken all reasonable steps to resolve their own situation prior to application.
-You may already qualify for certain benefits and the following webpages may contain some useful information: If you are struggling to pay your Council Tax and other bills please visit the
+You may already qualify for certain benefits and the following pages may contain some useful information: If you are struggling to pay your Council Tax and other bills please visit:

 Main features of the fund

 - Customers do not have a statutory right to a payment

 - The Revenue Service will administer the fund